 - 1 Move to the edge of the bed or chair.
-Have both feet on the floor. - 2 Bend your non-operated leg back. - 3 Slide your operated leg out in front of you. - 4 Push from the arm rests or bed.
-Avoid bending your hip past 90 degrees as you stand. - 5 Gain your balance BEFORE you reach for the walker.
-Avoid pulling on the walker.
+Have both feet on the floor. - Bend your non-operated leg back. - 3 You can allow your operated leg to bend as much as tolerated. - 4 Push from the arm rests or bed. - Gain your balance BEFORE you reach for the walker.
+Avoid pulling yourself up on the walker.